danfuzz/samizdat/doc/samizdat-0.md

 Returns the order of the two given values in the total order of Samizdat low-layer values.
-This returns one of `@-1 @0 @1` indicating how the two values sort with each other, using the standard meaning of those values.
+This returns one of `@-1 @0 @1` indicating how the two values sort with each other, using the reasonably standard meaning of those values:

+* `-1` &mdash; The first value orders before the second value.

+* `0` &mdash; The two values are identical.

+* `1` &mdash; The first value orders after the second value.

 Ordering is calculated as follows:

 The major order is by type &mdash; `intlet < stringlet < listlet < maplet < uniqlet < highlet` &mdash; and minor order is type-dependant.